maurizioattanasi/redpanda-playground/README.md

 # redpanda-playground
-Playground project to test Redpanda performances on a tinu ARM microcontroller
+Playground project to test Redpanda performances on a tiny ARM microcontroller